26th annual Symposium tuesday, JUNE 9, 2026, Seattle, WA

 In this interactive panel, students will hear from professionals who have completed different degree programs about their educational and career paths.
 With representation from experts in Master's, PhD, and veterinary programs from a multitude of backgrounds, students can expect to leave with a better idea of what career fields are available and how to begin that journey.

-AAVN also invites student members to attend a Welcome Reception on June 8 and Dinner at 6 pm on June 9 (locations TBD).
+AAVN also invites student members to attend the Welcome Gathering on June 8 at SPIN Seattle and Student Dinner at 6 pm on June 9 at Serious Pie, 2001 4th Avenue, Seattle.

 Student registration is just $50!
 Members of AAVN and AAVN Student chapters can email aavnexecutive@gmail.com to request a code.